 Because you want to analyze data in Houston, the best match is Houston City, Texas.

 The Houston city boundary is added to the map.

 Now that you have the city limits, you'll identify parts of the city that lie within evacuation zones and floodplains.
 Facilities in flood-prone places can immediately be removed from your list of shelter candidates.

 Business Analyst automatically saves your project.
 If you need to return to it, click the Maps tab on the home page and choose the Emergency Shelter Locations project card.
 Projects do not save maps, though.
 To redraw your map, click the Emergency Shelter Locations tab on the ribbon and turn on layers.

 The last dataset you need is the locations of all the elementary and secondary schools in Houston.
 From this list, you'll start identifying potential shelters using visual analysis of schools that lie within areas of likely flooding.
 Locations should not be considered for shelters if they overlap with hurricane evacuation zones or FEMA-designated floodplains.

 - On the ribbon, click Create Maps and choose Points of Interest Search.

-The Business and Facilities Search pane appears.
+The Points of Interest Search pane appears.

 - Click More options.

 Now in addition to being able to search by name, you can search using other options.
 One option is North American Industry Classification System (NAICS)-based code, a system of facility classification that the United States Census Bureau uses to classify industries.
 Using this code results in a more accurate search because it narrows the results with much greater accuracy than a keyword search.